-If you're unsure of the standard today, be sure to look at Randstad's 2019 Salary Guide while doing your research to access the most up-to-date data.
-Below are current salary ranges for compensation and benefits managers, depending on seniority level:
+If you're unsure of the standard today, be sure to look at Randstad's salary guide while doing your research to access the most up-to-date national averages for the role.

-However, remember that these numbers are just the averages.
-Salaries can vary greatly depending on your location, so put our salary calculator to use to find the most accurate information for your markets.
+However, since salaries can vary greatly depending on your location, put our salary calculator to use to find the most accurate information for your markets.

 3. identify the top skills for compensation and benefits managers